odibua/covid19TrackingProject/README.md

 semi-automation is enabled through a combination of Circle CI and pytest.
 In it's most ideal form this repository will:

-1. contain real-time data about covid cases/deaths by ethnicity
+1. contain real-time raw data about covid cases/deaths by ethnicity
-2. contain this daa for different states/counties
+2. contain this data for a variety of different states/counties

-This repository of data contained above has the potential to motivate future health/pandemic policies, quantify disparities in health outcomes, and enable research into what factors exacerbate/alleviate health disparities.
+This repository has the potential to motivate future health/pandemic policies, quantify disparities in health outcomes, and enable research into what factors exacerbate/alleviate health disparities.